Prof. Tarek Khalil

 Biography

-Dr. Tarek M. Khalil is the founding President, Provost and Dean of the graduate school of Management of Technology (MOT) of Nile University (NU), Egypt from 2006-2021.
-NU is the First National Non-Profit Research and entrepreneurial University in Egypt.
-He previously served as Professor of Industrial Engineering and Director of the Management of Technology program and the Environmental/Occupational Safety and Health program at the University of Miami.
-He also held professorships in Biomedical Engineering and Epidemiology and Public Health and Neurological Surgery.
-His experience includes academic work at the University of Florida, the University of Miami, Texas Tech University and many other institutions around the world, including France, Finland, Guatemala and Egypt.
+Dr. Tarek Khalil is the Founding President, and the Founding Dean of the Graduate School of Management of Technology (MOT) at Nile University (NU), Egypt.
+Nile University is considered the first Non-Profit Non-Governmental (Ahleya) University for research and innovation in Egypt.
+He previously held the position of Professor of Industrial Engineering and Director of the Management of Technology and Occupational Safety and Health programs at the University of Miami.
+He also held professorships in Biomedical Engineering, Epidemiology and Public Health, and Neurosurgery.
+His academic experience includes work at the University of Florida, the University of Miami, Texas Tech University, and various institutions around the world, including France, Finland, Guatemala, and Egypt.

-Dr. Khalil has been involved in science, Technology and innovation policy-making for many years.
-In the late 1970’s early 1980’s he was involved with Project Hope in developing a comprehensive strategy for education and service in Egypt.
-He became involved with Dr. Fredrick Bete, Eric Bloc of the National Science Foundation and the USA Council on Competitiveness in the USA and with Dr. Richie Herink of IBM and Dr. Graham Mitchell, Assistant Secretary for Technology Policy during the Clinton administration in promoting education and research in the management of technology (MOT) and the establishment of the International Association for Management of Technology.
+Dr. Tarek Khalil has been involved in policy-making related to science, technology, and innovation for many years.
+In the late 1970s and early 1980s, he participated in Project Hope to develop a comprehensive strategy for education and biomedical engineering in Egypt.
+He collaborated with Dr. Frederick Betts and Eric Block from the National Science Foundation and the American Council on Competitiveness, as well as Dr. Ritchie Hering from IBM and Dr. Graham Mitchell, Assistant Secretary of the department of Commerce and President Clinton’s Technology Policy Advisor, to promote education and research in Management of Technology (MOT) and established the International Association for Management of Technology.

-As president of Nile University, he participated in developing and implementing the research strategy of the newly established Ministry of Communication and Information Technology (MCIT) and as a member of the committee to establish the Technology Innovation and Entrepreneurship Center (TIEC) of MCIT.
+As President of Nile University, he participated in developing and implementing the research strategy for the Ministry of Communications and Information Technology.
+He was also a member of the committee that established the Technology Innovation and Entrepreneurship Center (TIEC) at the ministry.
+Additionally, he was involved in a committee that recommended changes to the Egyptian education system.

-He was invited to be a member of the committee to prepare Egypt’s vision 2030 in Science, Technology and Innovation and he advocated the emphasis on establishing national innovation system and the importance of science and technology policies to economic growth, wealth creation and competition.
+He was invited to be a member of the committee to prepare Egypt's Vision 2030 in science, technology, research, and innovation, focusing on establishing a national innovation system and the importance of research and development policies for economic growth, wealth creation, and competitiveness.

 Achievements

-Dr. Tarek Khalil has received an immense amount of awards, recognitions and honors within only the past 20 years, such as:
+Dr. Tarek Khalil has received a multitude of awards, honors, and accolades over the past twenty years, including:

-• 2023 Honorary Doctorate Degree of Engineering (Honoris Causa), University of Pretoria, South Africa
+• 2023: Honorary Doctorate in Engineering (Honoris Causa), University of Pretoria, South Africa.

-• 2022 Award of recognition, 31st International Conference on Management of Technology in Nancy, France.
+• 2022: Recognition Award, 31st International Conference on Management of Technology in Nancy, France.

-• 2006 Co-Chair International Conference on Management of Technology- Beijing, China
+• 2006: Co-Chair of the International Conference on Management of Technology - Beijing, China.

-• 2005 General Chair International Conference on Management of Technology- UNIDO, Vienna, Austria
+• 2005: General Chair of the International Conference on Management of Technology - UNIDO, Vienna, Austria.

-• 2004 General Chair International Conference on management of Technology- Washington D.C., USA
+• 2004: General Chair of the International Conference on Management of Technology - Washington, D.C., USA.

-• 2003 Appreciation Award as president of the 13th International conference on management of technology, Nancy, France
+• 2003: Recognition Award as Chair of the 13th International Conference on Management of Technology, Nancy, France.

 Recent Publications